Family says ‘fight far from over’ for teenager accused of choking teacher

 “It was real stressful,” said Morgan about the hearing.
 “He was real happy that everybody was here for him though.
 And I really do miss him and want him to come home.”

-Other relatives also attended the hearing.
+Other relatives attended the hearing.
 The NAACP and Michigan United were there as well.
-When proceedings began, assistant prosecuting attorney Ramie Almeda asked for the hearing to be adjourned because they received the 20-page competency report the day before at 3 p.m.
+When proceedings began, assistant prosecuting attorney Ramie Almeda asked for the hearing to be adjourned because they received the 20-page competency report the day before at 3 p.m. and he questioned the author's integrity.
 The defense attorney rebutted.

-“Hearsay is admissible and even if the report is considered hearsay, it is still legally admissible and the court should read it,” said attorney Scott Ryder.
+“Even if the report is considered hearsay, it is still legally admissible and the court should read it,” said attorney Scott Ryder.
 “All do respect to the prosecutor, the reason they are not stipulating is because the outcome of the report is not favorable to their position.”

-“[The juvenile] certainly understands right from wrong that allows him to make better choices,” Almeda read out loud to the court.
+“[The juvenile] certainly understands right from wrong that allows him to make better choices,” Almeda read aloud to the court.
 “But again this is from a probation officer that has been dealing with this young man for a longtime.
 So again we’re asking the court to keep the young man next door.”

 After hearing the arguments, the judge adjourned the hearing to June.
 She denied the defense’s request to release him to his parents because of his actions while at the detention center.